Do I need an education degree to be eligible?

 What certifications are available through the program?

-Residents will pursue certification in Childhood and Special Education in grades 1-6.
+Residents will pursue certification in Childhood (grades 1-6) and Special Education (grades K-12) or TESOL (grades K-12).
 An early childhood extension and middle childhood extension are also available options.

 How are residency placements made?